suvrajitbhattacharjee/suvrajitbhattacharjee.github.io/index.markdown

 I am a postdoc at the Mathematics Institute, University of Oslo in Oslo, Norway.

 My research interests are in operator algebras, quantum groups and noncommutative geometry.

+My postal address is: Matematisk institutt, Universitetet i Oslo, P.O.
+Box 1053, Blindern, 0316 Oslo, Norway.

+My email addresses are: suvra dot bh at gmail dot com, suvrajib at math dot uio dot no